James Sicily

-James Sicily (born 6 January 1995) is a professional Australian rules footballer and the current captain of the Hawthorn Football Club in the Australian Football League (AFL).
+James Sicily (born 6 January 1995) is a professional Australian rules footballer and the current co-captain of the Hawthorn Football Club in the Australian Football League (AFL), alongside Jai Newcombe.

 Early career

 Sicily's junior career was spent playing for the Keilor Football Club.
 In 2013, Sicily kicked 26 goals from 16 games for the Western Jets and represented Vic Metro at the National Championships.

 AFL career

 Sicily was drafted by the Hawthorn Football Club with the fifty-sixth pick in the 2013 AFL draft.
 In 2014, he was widely considered Box Hill’s best player in the losing grand final, kicking a team-high three goals, and finishing with 15 disposals and five marks.

 He made his AFL debut against in round 2, 2015 starting as the sub.
 He came on replacing the injured James Frawley in the first quarter and later kicked a goal.
 He went on to play three games for the year.